zhmz90/ctDNASomaticVariantCall.jl/README.md

 ### New Ideas and Discoveries
 - Can we tune the parameters of variant call software to fit simulated data and get better performance on read data?
 - mutation calls should be made by aggregating multiple algorithms
-- the importance of context-specific errors in sequencing
+- the importance of context-specific errors in sequencing and what about somatic mutation?
 - Sharp ratio aka rist adjusted return will be helpful to ensemble variant callers based on performance of various parameters to generalize to real datasets

 ### RoadMap